Muromachi period: Education

-Meanwhile, in the eastern part of Japan, Norizane Uesugi reestablished the Ashikaga Gakko (Japan's oldest surviving academic institution) by adding a collection of books, so priests and warriors from all over the country gathered to learn.
-For the Ashikaga Gakko, the Gohojo clan in Odawara provided protection later; Francis Xavier, a missionary of the Society of Jesus, who propagated Christianity in Japan, described that "the Ashikaga Gakko is the biggest and most famous academy of Bando in Japan (the university of eastern Japan)."
-Shukyu Banri, a priest and a composer of Chinese-style poems, went down to Mino Province in the Onin War, and then left for Edo at Dokan Ota's invitation; he traveled all over the Kanto region, Echigo Province, and Hida Province.
+Meanwhile, in the eastern part of Japan, Norizane Uesugi re-established the Ashikaga Gakko, Japan's oldest surviving academic institution, by adding a collection of books and so priests and warriors from all over the country gathered there to learn.
+For the Ashikaga Gakko, the Gohojo clan in Odawara provided protection later.
+Francis Xavier, a missionary of the Society of Jesus, who propagated Christianity in Japan, described that "the Ashikaga Gakko is the biggest and most famous academy of Bando in Japan (the university of eastern Japan)."
+Shukyu Banri, a priest and a composer of Chinese-style poems, went down to Mino Province in the Onin War, and then left for Edo at Dokan Ota's invitation.
+He traveled all over the Kanto region, Echigo Province, and Hida Province.
 The above-mentioned Sesshu visited the Risshaku-ji Temple in Yamagata City, Dewa Province.